london will demolish two historic buildings for project by diller scofidio + renfro

 If plans are approved, the project will see the demolition of the two historic buildings.
 The team claims to have investigated the feasibility of adaptive reuse versus demolition and new build, concluding new construction to be the best possible option for the highest-performing architecture.

-Now, a campaign has been launched to save the Bastion House and the Museum of London, with locals praising the irreplaceable qualities of the spaces.
+A campaign known as London Starts Here has been launched to save the Bastion House and the Museum of London, with locals praising the irreplaceable qualities of the spaces.
 According to BBC, nearly ‘90% of residents have voted for an alternative to demolition’ (see here).

 london wall westimages courtesy City of London